Deep Learning-based Spacecraft Relative Navigation Methods: A Survey: Summary and Conclusion

 Second, the applications of \glspl{dnn} to \gls{trn} were divided into three aspects for surveying, in which the \gls{dnn}-based crater and hazard detection methods were recognised as contributors towards building a terrain navigation system.
 It was pointed out that public open data for training and testing of \gls{dnn}-based \gls{trn} frameworks is limited.
 Furthermore, \gls{dl}-based relative navigation methods focusing on asteroid missions were provided.
 The challenges and motivations were discussed before a detailed review of this field.

 Lastly, regarding unsupervised learning methods (i.e.\ concerning cases in which the desired output for each input is not given during training), far too little attention has been paid to this kind of technique for space navigation.
 However, unsupervised techniques such as \gls{cnn}-\glsxtrshort{slam} (\glsxtrlong*{slam}) or unsupervised \gls{vo} are underlined as a potential novel approach for the space domain and may be investigated in future.
+Additionally, most publications study the application of \gls{dl} in space in a theoretical way without being concerned with computational performance; indeed, only a few publications \cite{sonawani2020assistive, oestreich2020onorbit, moghe2020online} focus on actual deployments on hardware, considering things like execution time, and size of the training dataset.
+Therefore, it can be concluded that these studies towards the actual engineering practice have been little discussed and require further development.